loighic/truth-tables/tt_HW01--characteristic_tts.md

 You can use the previous problem as a guide for completing this truth table.
 First, fill in the columns under the atomic sentences.
 Then, fill in the columns under the logical operators in the ***reverse order*** that you selected them above.
 (That is, first, fill in the column under the one that you entered last.
 Then, the one that you entered second-to-last, etc.)

-Start from the bottom of the box (above) and fill in the column under each sentence letter and logical operator .

 ~~~{.TruthTable .Simple system="magnusSL" options="nocounterexample" points="10" late-credit="9"}
 1.10 ~P & Q
 ~~~